Is Circumstantial Evidence Viewed As Weak Evidence?

 Proper Review Criteria

-The assessment of circumstantial evidence requires more than just the evaluation of whether the circumstantial evidence rationally enables the inference that a possibility of guilt exists, when the circumstantial evidence is assessed such requires the review of other possibilities as per Villaroman where it was said:
+Assessing circumstantial evidence requires more than just an evaluation of whether the circumstantial evidence rationally enables an inference of guilt; whereas when circumstantial evidence is assessed, a review of other possibilities is also required.
+Such a requirement was explained in Villaroman wherein it was stated:

 Trial by Jury, instructions for deliberating